alexgutscher26/pet-care-saas-master/CONTRIBUTING.md

 ## 📄 License

-By contributing, you agree that your contributions will be licensed under the same MIT License that covers the project.
+By contributing to Pet Care SaaS, you agree that your contributions will be licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.